CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Probing Galaxy and Galaxy Cluster Evolution with Sunyaev-Zeldovich effects

 Several thousand galaxy clusters have been identified from observations of the tSZ \citep[e.g.,][]{Hasselfield13, Bleem15, Planck_PSZE, Planck_PSZE2, Hilton20, Bleem20}, enabling cosmological studies of structure growth based on their number counts and angular correlations; however, current cosmological constraints are limited by systematic uncertainties in cluster properties.
 Further characterization and understanding the cluster gas properties such as the pressure, temperature, density profiles from tSZ, kSZ, and rSZ measurements aid in reducing the systematic uncertainties in cluster properties and provide valuable information on the detailed astrophysical properties within clusters, like the role that active galactic nuclei (AGN) play in heating of the intracluster gas.
-The next-generation CMB experiments, Advanced ACTPol; \citep[AdvACT] {Henderson16} and Simons Observatory; \citep{Galitzki18, Ade19} provide complete sky overlap with \pcam's large area survey and are expected to find 16,000 clusters through their tSZ signal (see left panel of Fig.~\ref{fig:SZ1}). \pcam's 220--850\,GHz measurements combined with 30--270\,GHz data from AdvACT and SO will for the first time enable the detection of all three SZ components (cluster optical depth, bulk velocity, and temperature) and thermal dust emission from individual clusters \citep{Erler18, Mittal18}, for a large, statistically significant cluster sample (see right panel of Fig. \ref{fig:SZ1}).
-Among planned experiments, only FYST will provide observations with sufficiently broad coverage of the SZ increment, and will do so with 5 to 20 times better resolution (depending on frequency) than \textit{Planck}, the current standard for panchromatic SZ science \citep{Planck15_SZ}.
-In addition, spectral imaging of the brightest clusters with the \pcam FPI will enable SZ component separation with unprecedented precision, shifting the evolution of this field towards using spectroscopic SZ science to understand clusters and cosmology.
-One example of such higher-order spectral distortions is the thermal-kinetic SZ effect (which is the relativistic correction of the kSZ effect), whose detection possibility is discussed in a recent paper by \citet{Coulton2020}.
+A current-generation CMB experiment, Advanced ACTPol \citep[AdvACT] {Henderson16}, and next-generation Simons Observatory \citep{Galitzki18, Ade19} provide complete sky overlap with \pcam's large area survey and are expected to find 16,000 clusters through their tSZ signal (see left panel of Fig.~\ref{fig:SZ1}). \pcam's 220--850\,GHz measurements, combined with 30--270\,GHz data from AdvACT and SO is forecasted to enable the detection of all three SZ components (cluster optical depth, bulk velocity, and temperature) \citep{Mittal18} and thermal dust emission from individual clusters \citep{Erler18}, for a large, statistically significant cluster sample.
+The significance of such a detection will depend on the achieved sensitivities of Prime-Cam.
+Among planned experiments, only FYST will provide observations with sufficiently broad coverage of the SZ increment (see right panel of Fig. \ref{fig:SZ1}), and will do so with 5 to 20 times better resolution (depending on frequency) than \textit{Planck}, the current standard for panchromatic SZ science \citep{Planck15_SZ}.
+In addition, spectral imaging of the brightest clusters with EoR-Spec will be possible and could enable SZ component separation.
+This would represent an evolution of this field towards using spectroscopic SZ science to understand clusters and cosmology.
+One example of such higher-order spectral distortions that could be unlocked with SZ spectral imaging is the thermal-kinetic SZ effect (which is the relativistic correction of the kSZ effect), whose detection possibility is discussed in a recent paper by \citet{Coulton2020}.

 Advances have been made recently in our theoretical and numerical modeling of how galaxies form and evolve over cosmic time.
 These theoretical constructs are challenged and verified through observations of the physical and thermodynamical properties of the baryons in galaxies and clusters.
 High signal-to-noise cross-correlation measurements of the tSZ and kSZ effects provide independent windows into the thermodynamic profiles of ensemble-averaged groups and galaxies~\citep{Battaglia17,Schaan2020,Amodeo2021}.
 These measurements will quantify and constrain the processes that make star formation globally inefficient, such as energetic feedback and non-thermal pressure support.
 Thus, cross-correlations between FYST observations and galaxy, group, cluster, or quasar samples will probe the baryonic processes important for galaxy formation, such as energetic feedback and non-thermal pressure support.